alealrom/product_card_component/README.md

-# Frontend Mentor - Product Card Solution
+# alealrom - Product Card Solution

 This is a solution to Product Card challenge on Frontend Mentor.